RobertaBtt/PythonCleanArchitecture/README.md

 - A green grass area, is curiously rectangular:
    ![logo](ReadmeAreaExample.png)
- - The area must be navigated by the Robot/Mowers.(Point of view of the Area) This lead to think that we can have more than one Robot/Mower
+ - The area must be navigated by the Thing.(Point of view of the Area) This lead to think that we can have more than one Thing
-- Robot/Mowers can cut the grass
+- Thing can cut the grass
-- Robot/Mowers camera can get a complete view of the surrounding terrain
+- Thing camera can get a complete view of the surrounding terrain

-The view will be send to the Factory/Office that is the one that controls the robot/mower.
+The view will be send to the Factory/Office that is the one that controls the Thing.

 ---

-A Robot-Mower has:
+A Thing has:
 - Location, expressed through coordinates: Coordinates(x,y)
 - A Letter that represents one of the cardinal points (N,E,S,W) North, East, South, West, that is the Orientation